-Farm Forward matters because we are the only national organization devoted entirely to fighting factory farming.
-We focus on low-cost, high-impact programs and the development of new strategic directions that promote humane and sustainable alternatives to industrial animal agriculture.
-Our executive staff and board of directors helped pioneer the development of corporate campaigns and state-based legislative advocacy—the strategies that have most dramatically improved the lives of large numbers of farmed animals in the last decade.
-With a board that includes prominent ranchers, nonprofit leaders, corporate CEOs, and animal welfare authorities, today Farm Forward is the leading group incubating and advocating new strategic directions that will continue to take the movement for humane and sustainable agriculture forward.
+Farm Forward focuses on low-cost, high-impact programs and the development of new strategic directions that promote humane and sustainable alternatives to industrial animal agriculture.
+Our executive staff and board of directors helped pioneer the development of corporate campaigns and state-based legislative advocacy—the strategies that have most dramatically improved the lives of the largest number of farmed animals in the last decade.
+With a board that includes prominent ranchers, nonprofit leaders, corporate CEOs, and animal welfare authorities, Farm Forward is the leading group incubating and advocating new strategic directions that will continue to move humane and sustainable agriculture forward.

-While making great strides in the incremental improvement of conditions on factory farms, animal advocates have made only modest efforts to promote the growth of truly high-welfare systems that can take market share away from factory farms.
-For this reason, Farm Forward focuses much of our effort on helping to establish a model, post-factory poultry farm as a key step in reinventing the industry.
-To accomplish this goal, this year the American Society for the Prevention of Cruelty to Animals (ASPCA) awarded Farm Forward a grant of $150,000 to launch our innovative new Pay It Forward loan program.
-Pay It Forward loans are made available at below-market interest rates to industry-leading, high-welfare farmers who can play key roles in developing the alternative infrastructure of sustainable, non-industrial farms.
+While making great strides in the incremental improvement of conditions on factory farms and in the promotion of plant-based proteins, animal advocates have made only modest efforts to promote the growth of truly high-welfare agricultural systems that can take market share away from factory farms.
+For this reason, Farm Forward focuses much of our effort helping to establish a model, post-factory poultry farm as a key step in reinventing the industry.
+To accomplish this goal, the American Society for the Prevention of Cruelty to Animals (ASPCA) awarded Farm Forward a grant of $150,000 to launch our innovative Pay It Forward loan program.
+Pay It Forward loans are made available at below-market interest rates to industry-leading, highest-welfare farmers who can play key roles in developing the alternative infrastructure of sustainable, non-industrial farms.

 In 2011, New York Times columnist Mark Bittman coined the term “ag-gag”1 to describe legislative efforts to restrict or ban undercover farm investigations.
-In 2012, ten states2 introduced “ag-gag” bills in their legislatures.
-In response, earlier this year, Farm Forward launched the website ag-gag.org to rally public opposition to these violations of basic free speech.
-More than 2,000 supporters answered our call by signing the Stop Ag-Gag petition, and we reached thousands more with a series of targeted online advertisements.
-Three states have passed “ag-gag” bills in recent years,3 but advocacy efforts stopped seven other states from passing similar measures.4 With backing from industry giants like Monsanto, more than a dozen states are expected to introduce similar legislation in 2013.
-Our work has just begun!
+In 2012, Farm Forward launched the website ag-gag.org to rally public opposition to these violations of basic free speech.
+More than 13,000 supporters answered our call by signing the Stop Ag-Gag petition, and we reached hundreds of thousands more with a series of targeted online advertisements.
+Six states have adopted ag-gag laws since 1990, but in 2013, thanks to public pressure, every ag-gag law introduced—in a total of eleven states—was defeated.
+Although we’ve held ag-gag at bay in 2013, we need to stay on high alert for similar legislation to be introduced in 2014.
+With backing from industry giants like Monsanto, our work has just begun!

+Another pillar of future progress to transform the way America eats and farms is better animal welfare certification.
 Farm Forward continues to play a central role in animal welfare certification by helping Global Animal Partnership (GAP) as it expands its signature 5-Step Animal Welfare Rating Standards.
-The 5-Step program has quietly become the largest animal welfare certification in America, overseeing the welfare practices of more than 140 million animals.5 Farm Forward continues to provide a range of consulting services to GAP, offering hundreds of hours of pro bono and at-cost support.
-GAP’s standards, and the work of other leading certifying bodies such as the Animal Welfare Approved program of the Animal Welfare Institute, are crucial in the fight against factory farming and need support to reach their full potential.
+The 5-Step program has quietly become the largest animal welfare certification in America, overseeing the welfare practices of more than 140 million animals.2 Through our seat on the multi-stakeholder GAP board, Farm Forward continues to work with GAP leadership to expand its programs and to press for greater rigor and transparency in its animal welfare standards.
+GAP’s standards, and the work of other leading certifying bodies such as the “gold standard” Animal Welfare Approved program of the Animal Welfare Institute, are crucial in the fight against factory farming and need more support to reach their full potential.

 Farm Forward will continue to push the envelope and innovate until factory farming is behind us.
 Factory farming is a recent mistake.
 With your help, we’re going to correct it.
 That matters to everyone.